Skip to main content

 It will transform data into knowledge for everyone's benefit.

-The European Commission has been investing about €10 million annually since 2021 to develop a core European Digital Twin Ocean, conceived as a public service and a public good.
+The European Commission has been investing, through the Mission Restore our Ocean and Waters work programme, about €15 million annually since 2021 to develop the European Digital Twin Ocean.
 This complements the €19 million Iliad project, funded under the Green Deal Call for research proposals to pilot the DTO concept, as well as a number of research projects developing the background science.

-Presentation21 April 2022
+• 21 April 2022

 The Digital Twin Ocean